Kornelch/ChroTeMoVi/README.md

 - Readme,
 - License.

-Repository also contains Media folder with screendumps and screencasts
+Repository also contains Media folder with screendumps and screencasts.

+**Erratum** folder contains information about any issues noticed AFTER publication in Journal.

 If you made use of our scripts and want that your article to be listed as Satellite Article - please inform us, sending referrences to your article and/or link to electronic version.